Drug Offense Attorney in Sugar Land, TX

-The mere presence around drugs is not enough to be found to possess an illegal substance.
+The mere presence around drugs is not enough to be found in possession of an illegal substance.
 An individual has to knowingly possess them.

-Possession of a Controlled Substance — What makes a drug a felony vs a misdemeanor?
+Possession of a Controlled Substance — What Makes a Drug Charge a Felony vs. a Misdemeanor?

-The Texas Health and Safety Code categorizes drugs according to how addictive they are considered and put them in certain schedules.
+The Texas Health and Safety Code categorizes drugs according to how addictive they are considered and puts them in certain schedules.
 Following this schedule, the same drugs are placed in penalty groups that mirror their addictiveness.
-The most addictive drugs: heroin, meth, and cocaine are all considered penalty group 1 drug under the Health and Safety Code.
+The most addictive drugs — heroin, meth, and cocaine — are all considered penalty group 1 drugs under the Health and Safety Code.

 These are some of the most common drugs:

 Both the schedule of the drug and the weight of the drug determine the penalty or punishment range for the offense.
-For example, less than two ounces of marijuana is a class B misdemeanor while less than a gram of methamphetamine is a state jail felony.
-Both the drug and the weight play into the penalty range.
+For example, less than two ounces of marijuana is a class B misdemeanor, while less than a gram of methamphetamine is a state jail felony.
 There are certain circumstances where probation is mandatory for some drug offenses.
-It is extremely important to hire experienced defense counsel who knows the ins and outs of drug offenses and can protect your rights.
+It is extremely important to hire experienced defense counsel, such as the Law Office of Lindsay R. Lopez PLLC, who knows the ins and outs of drug offenses and can protect your rights.

-Accepting a conviction for a drug offense will result in an automatic suspension of your driver’s license in most situations.
+Accepting a conviction for a drug offense will result in an automatic suspension of your driver’s license, in most situations.
 This is just one of the collateral consequences of a conviction for a drug offense.
-It is important to be aware of not only the conditions of any possible plea agreement but what could happen in your life afterward.
+It is important to be aware of not only the conditions of any possible plea agreement but what could happen in your life afterward as well.